alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 ## Create a Virtual Network Manager

 Define the scope and access type this Network Manager instance will have.
 Create the scope by using [az network manager create](/cli/azure/network/manager#az-network-manager-create).

-Replace the value *{mgName}* with management group name or *{subscriptionId}* with subscriptions you want Virtual Network Manager to manage virtual networks for.
+Virtual Network Managers can manage **mangement groups** (with management groups and subscriptions under them), or **subscriptions**.
+Replace {mgName} and {subId} with any management groups or subscriptions you want to manage virtual networks under.

 ```azurecli-interactive
 az network manager create \